 Matthew 5:8 says the pure in heart will see God.
-And Proverbs 4:23 instructs us to “keep and guard your heart with all vigilance and above all that you guard, for out of it flow the springs of life” (The Amplified Bible).
+And Proverbs 4:23 instructs us to “keep and guard your heart with all vigilance and above all that you guard, for out of it flow the springs of life” (AMPC).

 The Litmus Test of a Pure HeartChecking your motives is a good way to determine what condition your heart is in.
 Motives reveal why we do what we do, which is actually more important to God than what we’re doing.
 If we’re really honest with ourselves, most of us will admit that we want to impress people, and this is what’s causing us to do what we do.

-But I’ve learned a powerful secret: When we no longer have to impress people and we are living to please God and do what He wants us to do, we will have real freedom to be who God created us to be and enjoy life.
+But I’ve learned a powerful secret: When we no longer have to impress people and are instead living to please God, we will have real freedom to enjoy life and be who God created us to be.

 Think about it.
 If your schedule is hectic, is it because God is overloading you with responsibility or because you’re striving to do what you feel other people want you to do?
 Have you ever said, “Well, so-and-so expects me to do this, so that’s why I’m doing it.”
 Or maybe you were afraid someone would be mad or disappointed with you if you didn’t do what they asked.
 I’ve done it.
 And it just made me miserable and even resentful at times.